By Tim Lambert

 The Abbot's House in Butchers Row was built in the mid-15th century.

 During the 13th century there was frequent warfare between the English and the Welsh.
 Shrewsbury was, obviously, in the front line because of its position.
-In 1215 Shrewsbury was captured by the Welsh under their leader Llewelyn the Great.
-However the Welsh only held the town for a short time.
-Nevertheless warfare between the English and the Welsh continued through the 13th century.
+In 1215 Shrewsbury was captured by the Welsh under their leader Llywelyn the Great.
+However, the Welsh only held the town for a short time.
+Nevertheless, warfare between the English and the Welsh continued through the 13th century.

 However when fighting began between men at arms the king's army prevailed.
 Crucially Harry Hotspur was killed ending the rebellion.
 The Battle of Shrewsbury was a bloody one.
 How many men died is not known but the figure ran into many thousands.